 I climbed up with my five year old daughter and she loved it.
 Climbing up may be a bit tough to do it with a toddler or baby though.
 We checked out the gargoyles along the way and enjoyed the beautiful views of Paris.
 After we had a delicious chocolate crepe outside the cathedral.
 Free with Paris Pass

 Stop at a French bakery for a delicious cake or pastry.
 When I visited with my daughter we would stop by a bakery on our way back to the hotel each evening and pick out a delicious treat.
 Yummmmmmm.
-This is definitely one of my favorite things to do!
+This is definitely one of my favorite things to do in Paris with kids!
 A must for all young aspiring chefs and just those who love a sweet treat!

 Join a free walking tour

-of Paris.
+of Paris with kids.
 There are various tours available and they last for two

 hours.
 This is lots of fun for older children.
 Explore the Gothic